 PQM is a butcher shop, cafe, bakery, and mini market during the day, and at night, it’s the private dining room for The Publican.
 Come between morning and early evening for quality coffee, fresh-baked bread, sandwiches, charcuterie, and more.
 This is the kind of place where seemingly simple dishes taste more complex and delicious than they sound on paper.

-Next is the Alinea team’s second restaurant, and while it’s not as long or expensive an experience as eating at the mothership, it’s still not a normal restaurant.
+Next is the Alinea team’s second spot, and while a meal here isn’t as long or expensive an experience as eating at the mothership, this still isn’t a normal restaurant.
 You have to buy tickets to one of each year’s special themed tasting menus (there are usually three or four).
-Recent menus have ranged from “Ancient Rome” to “Hollywood” and the “World’s 50 Best.”
+Recent menus have ranged from “Silk & Spice” to “Hollywood” and the “World’s 50 Best.”
 Do a bit of research and plan a night around whichever theme sounds best to you.

 This sleek-looking spot is the modern American fine-dining grandfather of the West Loop.
 It’s been around since 1997, and it’s still good for an elegant night out.
 You can do an 11-course tasting menu (for $125), or order a la carte.
 Come for a special occasion or to impress an out-of-towner.